Extended surgery theory for simply-connected $4k$-manifolds: Inertia groups

 \section{Inertia groups}

 In this section we prove Theorem \ref{thm:inert-ker}.
-The proof is a simplified version of the argument given in \cite[Section 5.2.3]{thesis-8m}, which identifies the extended inertia group of a polarised $8$-dimensional E-manifold with the kernel of a bordism map (noting that in the case of a $3$-connected $8$-manifold the polarisation is trivial).
+The proof is a simplified version of the argument given in \cite[Section 5.2.3]{csn-thesis}, which identifies the extended inertia group of a polarised $8$-dimensional E-manifold with the kernel of a bordism map (noting that in the case of a $3$-connected $8$-manifold the polarisation is trivial).
+As explained in Section \ref{ss:ig}, the $I(M) \leq \Ker(\eta_{2q}^A)$ direction of Theorem \ref{thm:inert-ker} follows from a classical argument, and the $I(M) \geq \Ker(\eta_{2q}^A)$ direction uses the special case of the Q-form conjecture.

 Recall that $\nu_M$ denotes the stable normal bundle of a manifold $M$, as well as its classifying map $\nu_M : M \rightarrow BSO$.

 \begin{defin} For a positive integer $q$ and a subgroup $A \leq \pi_q(BSO)$ let $g : BSO\left< q, A\right> \rightarrow BSO$ be a fibration such that $\pi_i(BSO\left< q, A\right>) \cong 0$ for $i < q$, $\pi_q(g) : \pi_q(BSO\left< q, A\right>) \rightarrow \pi_q(BSO)$ is an injective map with image $A$ and $\pi_i(g)$ is an isomorphism for $i > q$.
 Let $\xi_{q,A} = g^*(\gamma) \rightarrow BSO\left< q, A\right>$ be the pullback of the universal oriented vector bundle $\gamma \rightarrow BSO$. \end{defin}